grafana/loki-workshop/ad_hoc_metric.md

 1. Click the plus button on the left menu bar to create a new dashboard
 2. Select last 3 hours in the time picker (top right)
 3. Click the save button and give your dashboard a name.
-Important!
-Please include your initials as prefix, so you don't override dashboards of the other workshop participants.

 ### 95th percentile percentile panel